 - Request a Transmitter Control Code (TCC): From the FIRE website, you can request an IRS Transmitter Control Code (TCC).
 This can take about 45 days, so make sure to complete this step soon.
 Deadline: as soon as possible.

-- Submit 1099-S forms to Sellers: Title businesses must send all eligible sellers a copy of the 1099-S for the transaction they were party to.
-The form must be postmarked by February 15, 2022.
-The earlier this is done, the better, to avoid any penalties for not abiding by the deadline.
-Deadline: Postmark by February 15, 2022
+- Submit 1099-S forms to Sellers: Title agencies must send all eligible sellers a copy of the 1099-S for the transaction they were party to.
+The form must be postmarked by February 15, 2023.
+The earlier this is done, the better, to avoid penalties for not abiding by the deadline.
+Deadline: Postmark by February 15, 2023.

 Filing 1099s with Qualia

-With Qualia, information from a file is automatically populated into a 1099 form and a deficiency report is generated to alert agents of any missing fields.
+With Qualia, information from a file is automatically populated into a 1099 form, and a deficiency report is generated to alert agents of any missing fields.
+Using this generated report, agents can seamlessly navigate to the applicable files to correct any deficiencies.

 To learn more about automation built directly into Qualia, including our 1099 solutions, click below to talk to a Qualia Specialist.